accurat/data-juggler/README.md

 ```

-All of the feautures and representation of a datapoint are computed and lazy and whatnot.

 On top of that you also get some getters for each variable that return the whole column, this could be cutted eventually in a censorship attempt by my boss.

+Edit: the censorship did happen, this is not there anymore.

 ### Custom formatter

-You can also pass a custom formatter for each column type (in the next PR you will be able to pass multiple per column so stay tuned) as follow:
+You can also pass a custom formatter for each column type as follow:

 ```javascript